adyliu/jafka/README.md

 #A fast Message-Queue base on zookeeper.

-Jafka is a distributed publish-subscribe messaging system cloning from Apache Kafka.
+Jafka mq is a distributed publish-subscribe messaging system cloning from Apache Kafka.

 So it has following features: